-Now that we’ve shown you why cluster lashes are not healthy and scared you away from them, let’s talk about premade fans.
+Now that we’ve shown you why cluster lashes are not healthy, let’s talk about premade fans.
 There are premade fans out there that are actually very safe and effective.
 More and more lash techs are loving premade volume lashes because of the time they save, and the perfect symmetry they create.

 What Should I Look for in a Premade Fan?

 The most important thing to look for when selecting premade fans is that they are heat bonded.
 Heat bonded means the base of the fan is cured together using heat.
 This method uses absolutely no glue and therefore adds no extra weight on the lash.
 Heat bonded premade lashes are super lightweight and safe for the natural lash.
 Always select the correct weight and length for your client's lashes.
 Heat-bonded premade fans are available in sharp base or regular base.
 The sharp base looks most like a handmade fan so it is the most popular option.

 Cluster Lashes vs. Volume Lashes: Which Is Better?